 The most common type of leg ulcer is venous leg ulcer, accounting for 80-85% of all cases.
 This type of leg ulcer develops when persistently high blood pressure in the veins of the legs causes damage to the skin, which eventually breaks down and forms an ulcer.
 A venous leg ulcer may lead to several complications such as losing mobility and infection.
 Sometimes, an infection can lead to more serious conditions such as osteomyelitis or blood poisoning (sepsis), though such cases are rare.

 Acne is a chronic inflammation of the follicles and the sebaceous glands.
-It occurs most often during puberty and is worse for boys.
+It occurs most often during puberty and is generally worse in males.
 The cause of acne is linked to increased production of androgen hormones and increased sensitivity of androgen receptors, which cause the skin begin to produce excessive amounts of sebum and block the follicles.
 The damage done to the skin appears basically as hair follicle papules, most of which are blackhead or whitehead acne with reddish in the surroundings.
 Some of them are inflamed pus-filled pustules and cysts, which can be severe and long lasting, and can lead to pigmentation or scarring after they burst.

 In clinical manifestation, usually one or two damages might be most obvious, which will most likely be accompanied by seborrhea.